Next tour: No 2017 dates yet.

-Meet: Outside the Museum of Science & Industry, Lower Byrom Street, 2pm.
+Meet: Outside the Museum of Science & Industry, Lower Byrom Street, time tbc.

-Manchester invented the modern world, for this was the first city of the industrial revolution, and its inhabitants have given the world some of its greatest creations.
+Manchester invented the modern world, for this was the first city of the industrial revolution and its inhabitants have given society some of its greatest creations.
 These are the ones we detail on this most inventive of walks (in chronological order).

 1. John Kay’s Fly Shuttle, 1733